-Faculty members at Union conduct research in fields as diverse as commutative algebra, topological data analysis, fair division, voting theory, statistics, algebraic topology, simplicial and differential geometry, medical imaging, the history of mathematics, and more.
+Our faculty conduct research in fields as diverse as commutative algebra, topological data analysis, probability, number theory, statistics, algebraic topology, differential geometry, medical imaging, the history of mathematics, and more.

 Please read below for detailed descriptions of faculty research interests.

 My research focused on the representation theory of Lie groups.
 In particular, I looked at how certain representations produced by cohomological induction fit into the Langlands classification scheme.

 My research is in algebraic number theory and arithmetic geometry.
 I am particularly interested in Iwasawa theory, a beautiful topic which bridges analytic objects (e.g., complex L-functions such as the classical Riemann zeta-function) and algebra (e.g., arithmetic in number fields, structure of rational points on curves).
 My current research is concerned with the behavior of p-adic L-functions attached to modular forms.